-> At the completion of this capstone, students will have demonstrated hands-on data analysis capability, evaluated the quality of different data sources using the Total Survey Error approach, involving at least some of the following: comparing weighted non-probability samples to data collected from probability samples, using sampling techniques to correct for coverage errors, and tracking and analyzing social media postings relevant to the project’s topic
+At the completion of this capstone, students will have demonstrated hands-on data analysis capability, evaluated the quality of different data sources using the Total Survey Error approach, involving at least some of the following: comparing weighted non-probability samples to data collected from probability samples, using sampling techniques to correct for coverage errors, and tracking and assess the ease of using an online questionnaire that you implement.

-> This course presents an intensive experience during which students build a software system they intend to be secure, and then attempt to show that other students' projects are insecure, by finding flaws in them.
+This course presents an intensive experience during which students build a software system they intend to be secure, and then attempt to show that other students' projects are insecure, by finding flaws in them.

 Please note that sessions of this Cybersecurity Capstone Project only run 3-4 times a year, depending on course team availability and learner interest.
 Please keep this in mind as you enroll into the Capstone program.
 While you will still be able to access certain elements of the course between sessions, you will not be able to submit assignments or be grouped into teams unless you are in an actively running session.

 Develop insights on navigating the innovation process from idea generation to commercialization.
 Build knowledge on how to create strategies to bring innovations to market.
 Develop an innovation portfolio and business model canvas for your venture.

 We establish a framework for examining the innovation process, and quickly transition into exploring how to successfully bring innovations to market.
 Key questions answered within the course include:

 * What are the key indicators of innovation opportunities?

 * What steps are critical for entrepreneurs to bring innovations to the marketplace?

 * What innovation strategies are valuable for new ventures to establish and maintain a competitive advantage?